 » Where to best stay (accommodations) in India

 Since the Maharajas Express mainly has either Delhi or Mumbai as the starting point for their train journeys, below are the top Indian accommodations that I recommend.
 (FYI: It is highly recommended that you take a minimum of one pre and post accommodation with your rail journey.)

-DELHI = See here a complete list of best Delhi hotels.
+DELHI = See here a complete list of the best Delhi hotels.

-Budget: Madpackers Hostel (or see HostelWorld for complete list of Delhi hostels)
+Budget: Madpackers Hostel (or see HostelWorld for a complete list of Delhi hostels)

 Mid-Range: Hotel Emperor Palms